mbernste/mbernste.github.io/_posts/self_information.md

+---
+title: 'What is the evidence lower bound?'
+date: 2020-06-13
+permalink: /posts/elbo/
+tags:
+  - information theory
+  - tutorial
+---

-Foundations of information theory (part 1: information as a degree of surprise)
+Foundations of information theory: what is information? (part 1)

 *The mathematical field of information theory attempts to mathematically describe the concept of "information".
-In this series of posts, I will attempt to describe my understanding of how, both philosophically and mathematically, information theory defines the polymorphic, and often amorphous, concept of information*
+In this series of posts, I will attempt to describe my understanding of how, both philosophically and mathematically, information theory defines the polymorphic, and often amorphous, concept of information.
+In this first post, I will describe Shannon's self-information.*

 Introduction
 ---------------